tejsaw/ICC_MEN-S_ODI_CRICKET_WORLDCUP_2023_ANALYSIS/README.md

 ## Problem Statement:

 The goal of the analysis is to:
-- To Check How Many Matches were Played during Entire Tournament?
+- To Check How Many Matches were Played during the Entire Tournament?
 - Which Team has who won the Final?
-- To Chek how many venues were selected for the Entire Tournament?
+- To check how many venues were selected for the Entire Tournament?
-- Which Team has won maximum number of matches in the Entire Tournament?
+- Which Team has won the maximum number of matches in the Entire Tournament?
 - Which Team has won most of the matches while chasing or defending the target?
-- Which players has won Player of the Match Awards? in an individual match and how many time they won it?
+- Which players have won Player of the Match Awards? in an individual match and how many times have they won it?
-- Which player was the highest scorer in an individual match? and how many time they won it?
+- Which player was the highest scorer in an individual match? and how many times did they win it?
-- Which player was the highest wicket taker in an individual match? and how many time they won it?
+- Which player was the highest wicket-taker in an individual match? and how many times did they win it?
-- Which stadium was good for batting as first innings and for batting as second innings?
+- Which stadium was good for batting in the first innings and for batting in the second innings?
-- Which stadium was good for bowling as first innings and for bowling as second innings?
+- Which stadium was good for bowling in the first innings and for bowling in the second innings?
 - Which stadium was ideal for Defending or Chasing the Target?
-- To check the distribiution of the data
+- To check the distribution of the data
 - To identify if there are any outliers in the data

 ---

 ## Tools Used:

-The following libraries of python were used for Analysis:
+The following libraries of Python were used for Analysis:

 1) Pandas
 2) Numpy